Data reduction for directed feedback vertex set on graphs without long induced cycles: LP-based approximation

 We can derive the following \emph{cycles ILP} for \textsc{DFVS} naturally from the \textsc{Hitting Set} formulation.
 Given a \textsc{DFVS} instance $G$, we introduce a binary variable $d_v$ for every $v \in V(G)$ where $d_v = 1$ means that $v$ is part of the solution.
 The goal is to minimize the number of variables set to $1$, given that all induced cycles are hit.

-Note that this formulation can have an exponential number of contraints.
+Note that this formulation can have an exponential number of constraints.
 In the following, we assume that our instances contain no loops.
 We work with the following equivalent \emph{order ILP} of polynomial size which uses the fact that a graph is acyclic if and only if there is a topological order on its vertex set.
 To be more precise, we order the vertices linearly, minimizing the number of vertices having an incident edge pointing in the incorrect direction.
 We introduce a binary variable $x_{uv}$ for all distinct $u, v \in V(G)$ where $x_{uv} = 1$ indicates that $u$ is smaller than $v$ in the order.
-Furthermore, we introduce a binary variable $y_v$ for every $v \in V(G)$ with the same meaning as the $d_v$ in the cycles ILP.
+Furthermore, we introduce a binary variable $y_v$ for every $v \in V(G)$ with the same meaning as the~$d_v$ in the cycles ILP.

 The first two constraints (ensuring anti-symmetry and transitivity) yield a linear order on $V(G)$, and the third constraint ensures that at least one endpoint of any edge pointing in the incorrect direction must be part of the solution.
-We prove that the relaxation of the order ILP is within a constant factor of the all cycles ILP.
+We prove that the optimal solution value of the relaxation of the order ILP is within a constant factor of the optimal solution value of the relaxation of the all cycles ILP, yielding an approximation benefiting from the practical usability of the simplex algorithm.